robertlarkins/preferred-development-practices/Git/GitCommits.md

 ## Commit comments

-A great article on how we should approach git comments and why: https://chris.beams.io/posts/git-commit/
+A great article on how we should approach git comments and why: https://chris.beams.io/posts/git-commit/ (now https://cbea.ms/git-commit/)

 An older article that gives a bit more detail on what the message body should contain: http://who-t.blogspot.co.nz/2009/12/on-commit-messages.html .
 I would suggest following the recommendation of 50 characters or less for the commit summary ( https://chris.beams.io/posts/git-commit/ ).